BIOMAKE/Variability_MEP_IO_Curve_App/README.md

 ## Introduction
-The code implements a user-friendly app that can analyse the variability of MEP IO curves for individual subjects and larger subject populations with their trail-to-trail variability.
+The code implements a stand-alone user-friendly app that can analyse the variability of MEP IO curves for individual subjects and larger subject populations with their trail-to-trail variability.
 The whole project is implemented in MATLAB (R2022b) and uses object-oriented programming.
 In this repository, `SampleCode.m` provides a basic introduction to code usage.
 More detailed instructions can be found inside the code.

 ## Folder: Functions
 1. `modelCalibration.m`: This class provides three optimisation algorithms to calibrate the provided model.
 2. `Hill5PCurveModel.m`: This is the main model class, modified from the original code in the study of 'Goetz SM, Peterchev AV.
 A model of variability in brain stimulation evoked responses.
-In2012 Annual International Conference of the IEEE Engineering in Medicine and Biology Society 2012 Aug 28 (pp. 6434-6437).
+In 2012 Annual International Conference of the IEEE Engineering in Medicine and Biology Society 2012 Aug 28 (pp. 6434-6437).
 IEEE.'.
 3. `figureOperation.m`: This class is to plot figures, such as the logarithmic MEP IO curve with variability ranges, and the excitability level plot and its corresponding p-value histogram.
 4. `tableOperation.m`: This class is used in the app and provides static methods to update the content of the GUI table.
 5. `saveFileOperation.m`: This class is used in the app and is to save plots and optimal results.